wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2021-08-22-hello-world.md

   - blog
 ---

+### Hello world!

-Welcome!
-This might seem quite old-school in the age of social media and Youtube, but... this is my blog.
-I am going to blog here mostly about cloud architecture and software engineering but might touch on other IT-related topics too.
+Welcome on my blog!
+I am going to write mostly about cloud architecture and software engineering, but might touch on other IT-related topics too.
 Enjoy :)